FieryCod/holy-lambda/doc/1-02-getting-started.md

 Successfully created/updated stack - example-lambda-18dc55c0dc4d4fccb28209f3a4e01352-stack in us-east-1
 ```

-Your stack is now deployed to AWS, and we're now ready to access it via the AWS console.
+Your stack is now deployed to AWS, and we're ready to access it via the AWS console.

 ## Running the Lambda in AWS

 Sign in to the [AWS Console](https://console.aws.amazon.com)

-Select the region that was specified in the `bb.edn` for your lambda deployments:
+Select the region that was previously specified in `bb.edn` for your lambda deployments:

 ![aws-console-region-selection](images/aws-console-region-selection.png "Select Region")